 Add the ingredients in layers.
 Water occasionally.
 Cover to encourage build up of heat.
 Turn every few weeks.

 Good soil, abounding with nutrients and texture and full of life, is vital, especially with organic gardening.

 Healthy, fertile soil with a good structure allows plants to absorb water and nutrients, and encourages strong growth.

-Feed the soil with homemade compost, rotted manure or leaf mould.
+Feed the soil in your organic garden with homemade compost, rotted manure or leaf mould.
 These bulky materials release nutrients slowly, improve soil conditions, and stimulate essential micro-organisms.

 - Growing green manures (plants that benefit the soil), such as Phacelia tanacetifolia, which also attract pollinating insects, is another organic technique for soil improvement;